MartinL1/PID2/README.md

 Whereas the the derivative on measurement controller, subtracts the previous input from the current input:

-**_float inputError = input - prevInput;_**
+**_float inputError = input - prevInput;
-**_float dTerm = kd * -inputError / dt;_**
+	float dTerm = kd * -inputError / dt;_**

 The purpose of the derivative on measurement controller is to remove the derivative kick that can sometimes happen due to fast changes in the setpoint.

-To compute the PID output call either: pCalculate(), pidCalculate(), or for derivate on measurement: pidCalculateDOM() functions.
-For example the classic PID function take the setpoint, input and sample time "dt" as arguments:
+To compute the PID output call either the pCalculate(), pidCalculate(), or for derivate on measurement the pidCalculateDOM() member functions.
+For example the classic PID function takes the setpoint, input and sample time "dt" as arguments:

-**_myPID.pidCalculate(setpoint, input, dt);
+**_myPID.pidCalculate(setpoint, input, dt);_**

 The sample time dt is the time in seconds and must be externally supplied.

-This PID library doesn't provide the sample time itself, as there may be a number of PID instances that require the same sample time, or conversely a number that require differnet times.
+This PID library doesn't provide the sample time itself, as there may be a number of PID controller instances that require the same sample time, or conversely a number of instances that require differnet times.

-To calculate the sample time using the Arduino micros() function
+To calculate the sample time using the Arduino micros() function:

-The kp, ki and kd arguments are float data types and represent the PID control loop's proportial (P), integral (I) and derivate (D) gains.
-The iLimit and pidLimit arguments are also float data types. ilimit prevents the integral term from the integral termprevents integral wind-up.
-The pidLimit
+**_uint32_t timeMicros = micros();
+  dt = (timeMicros - lastTime) / 1.0e6f;
+  lastTime = timeMicros;_**

+where "lastTime" is a uint32_t data type and "dt" is a float.

 ### __Example Code__